dekuNukem/duckyPad/duckyscript_info.md

 ### LOOP (experimental)

-This command allows you to assign different actions on the same key.
+This command allows you to **assign different actions on the same key**.

 You can use it to toggle / cycle through several actions like this: